-If a student fails to meet each criterion in its entirety, then the students' promotion will be determined based on Appendix A of this document.
-For all students that that have failed to meet the promotion criteria, then they will be required to attend the district-sponsored Summer School.
-During this time, the student will be provided intensive and differentiated instruction in both Reading and Math for a total of five to six weeks.
-In order to successfully complete Summer School, all students must earn a "C" or better in both Reading and Math.
-In the event that the student must take the Summer Assessment (NWEA), then the student must receive a minimum score of 24th percentile in both Reading and Math.
+If a student fails to meet each criterion in its entirety, then the students' promotion will be determined based on Appendix B Chart of this document.
+For all students that that have failed to meet the promotion criteria, during the regular school term, they will be required to attend the district- sponsored Summer School.
+During this time, the student will be provided intensive and differentiated instruction in both Reading and Math.
+To successfully complete Summer School, all students must earn a "C" or better in both Reading and Math.
+If the student must take the Summer Assessment (NWEA), the student must receive a minimum score of 24th percentile in both Reading and Math.